• Skip to primary navigation

 About Rivers & Oceans

-Rivers & Oceans started in 1987 in Grand Canyon and today we offer more than 60 unique adventures worldwide.
-With decades of travel experience, we are a service-oriented team connect to the best outfitters around the world.
+Rivers & Oceans started in 1987 with the purpose of connecting people to their perfect Grand Canyon rafting trip.
+Today we still value sharing the life changing experiences of wilderness adventure and offer more than 60 unique tours worldwide.
+With decades of guiding and travel experience, we are a service-oriented team that have worked with and are connected to the best outfitters around the world.

 Advantage in using Rivers & Oceans

-We know that the decision to go on an adventure is the easy part.
-Wading through websites and brochures can be overwhelming and time consuming.
-Think of us as a friend you can call who already knows the terrain.
-We’ve got the connections, we take the time to listen so we can offer an adventure that best fits you.
+The decision to go on an adventure is the easy part, wading through websites and brochures can be overwhelming and time consuming.
+Think of us as a friend you can call who provides expert knowledge on the terrain.
+We take the time to listen so we can offer an adventure that best fits you.
+As experts in the field, we have guided most of the trips we offer including hundreds of trips in Grand Canyon and have extensive connections throughout the industry.
 There is no fee for our service, ensuring the cost of your expedition is the same as booking direct.
+Rivers & Oceans is paid by our partner outfitters for providing this service.

-We value sharing the world’s wild places which is why many of us spent years as guides.
-Now find reward in using our knowledge of all the trips and outfitters that are available to help you find your right trip.
+Our team values sharing the world’s wild places which is why many of us spent years as guides and now find reward in using our knowledge of all the trips and outfitters that are available to help you find your right trip.

 Meet Our Team